annarobinette/Portfolio/projects/SewingPatternMarketDatabase/database/README.md

 ```
 ![query result](./screenshots/groupby_having_result.png)

 The data is stored [here](./output_data/groupby_having_result.csv).
 There are 31 publishers have above-average pattern prices, which represents a significant portion of the pattern catalogue and shows diverse pricing strategies in the market.
 Some publishers focus on a few, high-value patterns and others a lot of higher-priced patterns.
-This indicates multiple viable business models in the premium segment
+This indicates multiple viable business models in the premium segment.

 The total revenue varies significantly among premium publishers and higher prices don't always correlate with higher total revenue, suggesting that price is just one factor in overall success.